Austroads

 Austroads is the apex organisation of road transport and traffic agencies in Australia and New Zealand.
 It publishes guidelines, codes of practice and research reports that promote best practice for road management organisations in Australasia.
-Austroads is based in Sydney and funded by the Federal Government.
+Austroads is based in Sydney and funded by the federal government.However in 2024 the Federal Government has not paid their contribution.

 Operations of Austroads are primarily administrative, with all research and engineering work contracted out, such as to produce the Australian standards for construction, planning and design in roads.